w8less/template_documentation/docs/en/developers/folders.md

 - login
 - password

-- also you must tell us your ip address (you can find it here https://whoer.net/ru) without ip access , you can`t connect to ftp
+- also you must tell us your ip address (you can find it here https://whoer.net/ru).
+Without ip access , you can`t connect to ftp.

 Create separate folders for different templates.